 One of our directors, Martin A. Traber, is a former partner at the law firm of Foley & Lardner LLP retiring in 2016.
 Since our inception in 2015, the firm has provided legal representation to us.
-During 2017 and 2016, Foley & Lardner LLP billed us approximately \$50,000 and \$68,000, respectively, which represents less than 1% of Foley & Lardner's fee revenue.
-These services were provided on an arm's-length basis, and paid for at fair market value.
-We believe that such services were performed on terms at least as favorable to us as those that would have been realized in transactions with unaffiliated entities or individuals.
+During 2019, 2018 and 2017, Foley & Lardner LLP billed us approximately \$58,000, \$239,000 and \$50,000, respectively, which represents less than 1% of Foley & Lardner's annual fee revenue.
+These services were provided on an arm's-length basis and paid for at fair market value.
+We believe that such services were performed on term at least as favorable to us as those that would have been realized in transactions with unaffiliated entities or individuals.